datenstrom/yellow/README.md

 How do I get started?
 ---------------------
-You already have everything you need.
 Start by editing your website.
+Just give it a try.
-Yellow is a flat-file CMS.
+There's not much to learn.
 For more information see [Yellow documentation](https://github.com/markseu/yellowcms/wiki).
-There's not much to learn.
+Create the website you want.
 For more features download [Yellow extensions](https://github.com/markseu/yellowcms-extensions).

 License
 -------